Trina0224/WalkingWithGod/README.md

 33. auto detect language and display the user's language.
 36. Only display number keys on iPad or iPhone. (it works sometimes... why?)
 37. Display style is strange on the Android phone.
 41. I incountered error default-verse a time.
 I got Job-5-44-44, need to follow up this issue.
+43. NRSV version is not working.  ( I cannot find NRSV, replaced by "Reina Valera,Spanish" and add simplified chinese.)
+44. Can we do pull down and refresh everything? (https://stackoverflow.com/questions/46190436/how-to-detect-pull-to-refresh) or???(actually it's working on Android.)
+46. Need to filter Russian language parts.
+47. from source 2, we may get NULL feedback because wrong search.

 # Nice to have:
 38. need Hebrew book names